tmahlburg/tfm/README.md

 #### functionality
 * differentiate default dropAction by destination
 * give choices on handling existing files on paste
-* implement network mounts, especially SMB shares
+* implement network mounts, especially SMB shares (probably using smbnetfs)
 * monitor plugged in devices
 #### ui
 * drag and drop folders as bookmarks in the bookmark view